Roger Glover: Deep Purple and solo

-Glover contributed bass on Jon Lord's first solo album, 'Gemini Suite' (1971), and was the featured soloist in the bass movement.
+Glover contributed bass on Jon Lord's first solo album, Gemini Suite (1971), and was the featured soloist in the bass movement.

 Glover departed Deep Purple, along with Gillan, after the band's second tour of Japan in the summer of 1973.

 Throughout the 1970s Glover produced albums and/or singles by such acts as Judas Priest, Nazareth, Elf, Status Quo, the Ian Gillan Band and David Coverdale.

 In 1974 Glover released his first solo album, The Butterfly Ball and the Grasshopper's Feast, which generated the single "Love Is All", featuring lead vocals by Ronnie James Dio.
-The single did little in the U.K., but became an unexpected number one-hit song in the Netherlands and Belgium.
+The single did little in the UK, but became an unexpected number one hit song in the Netherlands, Belgium, and Australia.
 The song came with an animated music video starring a guitar-playing frog.
 In 1978 Glover's second album followed: Elements.

-From 1979 to 1984 he was the bassist, lyricist and producer for Ritchie Blackmore’s band, Rainbow, working on four of the group's studio albums.
+From 1979 to 1984 he was the bassist, lyricist and producer for Ritchie Blackmore's band, Rainbow, working on four of the group's studio albums.

 In 1983 he recorded his third solo album, Mask, released the next year.

-When Deep Purple reformed in April 1984, Glover returned to his old band where he has remained for the last three decades.
+When Deep Purple reformed in April 1984, Glover returned to his old band where he has remained for the last four decades.

 In 1988 Glover, along with fellow Deep Purple member Ian Gillan, recorded the side-project album Accidentally on Purpose.
 Almost two decades later Glover played with Gillan during Gillan's brief solo tour in 2006.

 In 2002 Glover released his fourth post-DP album, entitled Snapshot, under the name Roger Glover and the Guilty Party.
 The album featured performances from Randall Bramblett (who shared co-writing credits on several tracks) as well as Glover's daughter, Gillian.

 In 2011 he released his second Guilty Party album, If Life Was Easy, which featured guest appearances by Nazareth's Dan McCafferty and Pete Agnew as well as Walther Gallay and Daniel "Sahaj" Ticotin.